-In accordance with the Labor Standards Law and the Industrial Safety and Health Act, we are engaged in a group-wide health and safety drive to secure the health and safety of workers (all employees, temporary staff, subcontractors, etc. involved in our business activities) in workplaces and facilitate the creation of a comfortable working environment.
+In accordance with the Labor Standards Law and the Industrial Safety and Health Act, KDDI is engaged in a group-wide health and safety drive to secure the health and safety of workers (all employees, temporary staff, subcontractors, etc. involved in our business activities) in workplaces and facilitate the creation of a comfortable working environment.

 Safety Management during Construction of Base Stations and Operation and Maintenance of Facilities

 KDDI Engineering Corporation, which does or manages construction by contract and operates and maintains facilities, provides regular training to ensure complete safety management.
 The on-the-job training for employees engaging in these operations in order to prevent accidental falls from heights and electric shocks, among others, includes Safety Training for Dangerous Operations and Tool Training.
 Regular legal training such as Health and Safety Education for Foremen is also provided.

 Furthermore, KDDI holds an annual safety conference and quarterly safety meetings for partner companies involved in high-risk tasks, such as base station construction and network infrastructure work, which encompass hazardous tasks like working at high altitudes.
 These events are intended to share safety-related experiences and provide information to enhance safety skills.